Cloud Dataprep by TRIFACTA® provides multiple tools for bringing data from other sources into your dataset.

 An aggregation is useful for performing exploratory calculations on your entire dataset or segments of your dataset.

-Tip: You can perform aggregations and run jobs to generate the results.
+You can perform aggregations and run jobs to generate the results.
 After you have these summary reports, you can return to the Transformer page and remove the aggregation to continue wrangling your data.

-For more information, see Aggregate Transform.
+For more information, see Pivot Transform.